dyskette/.dotconfigs/windows-ansible/README.md

 # Windows Ansible Bootstrap

-This directory contains scripts and playbooks to bootstrap Ansible on Windows and run configuration tasks.
+This directory contains scripts and playbooks to bootstrap Ansible on Windows using WSL (Windows Subsystem for Linux) and run configuration tasks.

 ## Prerequisites

-- Windows 10/11 with PowerShell 5.1 or PowerShell Core 7+
+- Windows 10 version 2004+ (Build 19041+) or Windows 11
 - Administrator privileges
 - Internet connection

+## Architecture

+The setup uses a modern approach:
+1. **WSL (Windows Subsystem for Linux)** with Ubuntu 24.04 LTS
+2. **Ansible** installed via official Ubuntu PPA for system integration
+3. **WinRM/PSRP connectivity** from WSL to Windows host for remote management
+4. **Playbooks** executed from WSL targeting Windows applications via WinRM
+5. **PowerShell scripts** for Windows-specific configurations

+This provides better compatibility with Ansible's Linux-native tooling while maintaining full Windows integration.
+The setup uses PowerShell Remoting (PSRP) over WinRM for reliable communication between WSL and Windows, which is the recommended approach for Windows automation.

 ## Quick Start